thedevdojo/wave-website/content/docs/install.md

 # Installing Wave

 To install Wave you will need a local PHP development environment setup on your machine.
-The easiest way to do this is to use <a href="https://herd.laravel.com" target="_blank">Laravel Herd</a>.
-Once your local environment is set up, we can move on to the next step and download Wave.
+The easiest way to do this is by downloading and installing <a href="https://herd.laravel.com" target="_blank">Laravel Herd</a>.
+After you have done that, we can move on to the next step and download Wave.

 ## Download Wave